-Mersin ferry port in Turkey connects you with Kyrenia in Cyprus with a choice of up to 2 ferry crossings per week.
-The duration of the Mersin to Kyrenia crossing is from 8 hours 30 minutes and the crossing is operated by Akgunler Denizcilik.
+Mersin ferry port in Turkey connects you with Famagusta (Magusa) in Cyprus with a choice of up to 3 ferry crossings per week.
+The duration of the Mersin to Famagusta crossing is from 9 hours and the crossing is operated by Akgunler Denizcilik.

 Known as the largest port in Turkey, Mersin is situated on the south coast, bordering the Mediterranean Sea.
 Due to its size, there are many ferry routes departing from Mersin Port, primarily to the north coast of Cyprus.

 What is there to do in Mersin?

 Mersin is one of the most crowded cities in Turkey, with a permanent population of just under two million people.
 Unsurprisingly, due to its close proximity to the sea, sea food restaurants are particularly prominent, serving delicious fish fresh from the waters.
 Whilst sampling the local cuisine, it is almost customary to try Raki, a traditional Turkish alcoholic drink, though it can be a shock to the taste buds on the first try.